 Completely apart from ARPA, it means all other existing federal laws and regulations applicable to artifact collecting on federal lands remain in full force.
 For example, other federal laws and regulations make it illegal to trespass on, steal, or vandalize federal property.
-Arrowheads and other artifacts on federal lands are considered to be federal property.
+Arrowheads and all other artifacts on federal lands are considered to be federal property.
 Indeed, according to the U.S. Department of the Interior, Bureau of Land Management, collecting archaeological resources, including arrowheads, on federal lands violates 43 CFR 8365.1-5(a)(1), the Antiquities Act of 1906, and Title 18 of the United States criminal code.
-These other federal laws and regulations have their own unique sets of harsh penalties (prison time and/or monetary fines) for violations—apart from ARPA.
+These other federal laws and regulations have their own unique sets of harsh penalties (prison time and/or monetary fines) for violations—completely apart from ARPA.
 Thus, if a person collects arrowheads, prehistoric ceramics, or other types of ancient artifacts on federal property, he is in violation of those other laws―regardless of what is stated in ARPA and its Jimmy Carter Clause.
 Just too reiterate and make it perfectly clear:

 It should also be noted here that ARPA and the other federal laws discussed above make it illegal to dig, scratch around in the soil, or metal-detect for prehistoric and historic-era artifacts on federal lands and in federal waters.
 That includes in federally owned or controlled river, lake, and stream bottoms and in the federally owned or controlled banks of rivers, lakes, and streams.
-And yes, just in case you were wondering, that does indeed mean that if you just quietly ease your fishing boat up beside a federally owned or controlled river, lake, or stream bank; see the base of an arrowhead barely sticking out, and you pry it out of the soil to take it home with you—the federal authorities can and will use these laws to prosecute you.
+And yes, just in case you were wondering, that does indeed mean that if you just quietly ease your fishing boat up beside a federally owned or controlled river, lake, or stream bank; see the base of just one measly arrowhead barely sticking out of the bank, and you pry it out of the soil to take it home with you—the federal authorities can and will use these other statutes and regulations to prosecute you.

-Contrary to what you may have heard through some artifact collector grapevine or what you may have assumed about the inherent fairness of the American justice system, there are no special provisions or legal loopholes that give artifact collectors a break from possible prosecution.
+Contrary to what you may have heard from your buddies through some artifact collector grapevine or what you may have assumed about the inherent fairness of the American criminal justice system, there are no special provisions or legal loopholes that give artifact collectors a break from possible prosecution.
 There are no special provisions or legal loopholes that allow a casual hiker, vacationer, or 5-year-old kid to pick up just one accidentally encountered artifact, stick it in her pocket, and take it home.
-Whatever homespun legal theory you may have developed about all of this by your own fireside or by talking with your collector friends, you can take that theory straight to the trash can right now.
+Whatever homespun legal theory you may have developed about all of this by your own fireside or by talking with your collector friends, you can take that theory straight to the trash can right now and dump her.
 It will not fly when that federal officer steps up and says: “What are you doing out here on the river banks today?
 Collecting artifacts?”

 One typical collector response to the hard, cold, dead truth is something along the lines of: